-November 16 is the annual date designated by the UN as the International Day for Tolerance.
+Baraza has earmarked 16th November as an annual day when it joins partners to promote a global initiative.
+November 16th is the date designated by the UN as the International Day for Tolerance.

 The United Nations is committed to strengthening tolerance by fostering mutual understanding among cultures and peoples.
 This imperative lies at the core of the United Nations Charter, as well as the Universal Declaration of Human Rights, and is more important than ever in this era of rising and violent extremism and widening conflicts that are characterized by a fundamental disregard for human life.